cea-hpc/modules/INSTALL.rst

    tune :command:`module`'s default behaviors.
 This configuration way is recommended over directly modifying the shell initialization scripts.

+See the `Configuration options`_ section to discover all Modules :subcmd:`config` options available, their default value and the installation options linked to them.

 If you go through the above steps you should have a valid setup tuned to your needs.
 After that you still have to write modulefiles to get something to load and unload in your newly configured Modules setup.
 In case you want to